pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 ## Variable

-Variable is a symbolic name associated with a value and whose associated value may be changed anytime in program.
+Variable is a symbolic name associated with a value and whose associated value may be changed anytime in the program.
-It is storage unit of particular data type.
+It is the storage unit of a particular data type.
 A variable must be defined with the type of data it is holding.

 ## Data types
 There are several data types in Go.